 About Me:

-My name is Ian Laga, and I am joining in Fall 2022 as a new Statistics faculty in department of Mathematical Sciences at Montana State University.
+My name is Ian Laga, and I joined the Mathematical Sciences department at Montana State University Fall 2022 as a new Assistant Professor of Statistics faculty.

 My research interests include: